 CONTRAINDICATIONS: Contraindications for the system are active or latent infection; sepsis; insufficient quantity or quality of bone; and soft tissue or material sensitivity.
 If material sensitivity is suspected, tests should be performed prior to implantation.
 Patients who are unwilling or incapable of following postoperative care instructions are contraindicated for these devices.
-These devices are not intended for screw attachment or fixation to the posterior elements (pedicles) of the cervical, thoracic, or lumbar spine.
+These devices are not intended for screw attachment or fixation to the posterior elements (pedicles) of the cervical, thoracic, or lumbar spine

-IMPLANT MATERIAL SPECIFICATIONS: The implants are made of commercially pure titanium per ASTM F67 or titanium alloy per ASTM F136.
+IMPLANT MATERIAL SPECIFICATIONS: The implants are made of commercially pure titanium per ASTM F67, titanium alloy per ASTM F136, or stainless steel per ASTM F138.

-instruments are made of various grades of stainless steel, aluminum, and polymers evaluated for biocompatibility.
+SURGICAL INSTRUMENT MATERIAL SPECIFICATIONS: The instruments are made of various grades of stainless steel, titanium, aluminum, and polymers evaluated for biocompatibility.